-Delivering complex projects on time and to budget is always challenging.
-HR project teams can benefit from the Agile approach to software development.
+Delivering large or complex projects on time and within budget is always challenging.
+HR project teams can benefit from an Agile approach.

-Agile development is an alternative to a waterfall approach to delivery.
+The Agile Process is an alternative to a Waterfall approach.
 Waterfall breaks the development process into a series of distinct phases.
-Each phase must be complete before work begins on the next phase.
-It is a popular methodology and has advantages, particularly when requirements are easy to define.
+Each phase must complete before work begins on the next one.
+Waterfall is a popular approach with many advantages and works well when the requirements are well defined.

-Agile delivery is an attempt to manage the inherent difficulties of projects with complex requirements.
-It promotes early and frequent delivery and encourages continuous feedback and improvement.
+Agile is an attempt to manage projects with complex and changing requirements.
+It promotes rapid delivery and encourages early feedback.

 In some situations, a hybrid approach can be helpful.
-For example, a waterfall approach can be used to define the high-level requirements, costs and timescales.
-Agile can then support the iterative delivery and detailed requirements definitions within the agreed scope.
+For example, a waterfall approach can define the high-level requirements, costs and timescales.
+Agile can then support an iterative or continuous delivery, working out the details of the requirements during the project (within the agreed scope).

 Team members and skills